Blueprint Miller Kelton

 Learn More

 Rain gardens and porous pavement sites are installed.
-During this time other city infrastructure work may occur, such as waterline upgrades or sidewalk installations.
+During this time other city infrastructure work may occur, such as waterline upgrades, lead service line removal or sidewalk installations.

 Individual homes are assessed for lateral lining and roofwater redirection.
 These home improvements prevent stormwater from entering the sanitary sewer lines by getting that water away from your home and out to the street, so it can drain to the storm sewer system